hamaluik/hermes/HELP.md

   implementation guide for required fields and formats

 ### Troubleshooting

-**Wizard shows "No results":**
-- Verify your database connection settings
-- Check that your search criteria matches data in the database
-- Ensure the database is accessible from your network

 **Fields not validating correctly:**
 - Check that required fields are filled in